MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/about_overview.md

 **Container Repository:** Each time a container image is created the container image and its dependencies are stored in a local repository.
 These images can be reused many times on the container host.
 The container images can also be stored in a public or private registry  such as DockerHub so that they can be used across many different container host.

-**Container Management Technology:** Windows Server Containers can be managed using both PowerShell and Docker.
+**Container Management Technology:** Windows Containers can be managed using both PowerShell and Docker.
 With either one of these tools you can create new containers, container images as well as manage the container lifecycle.

 <center>![](media/containerfund.png)</center>